 Random movement is meaningless unless it is given form.
 In Unit Three, the students will focus on the decision-making choreographers go through when sequencing movements to create dances.
 The students will learn about and explore various forms or structures used in dances.
-To begin, the students will focus on the simple structure of the dance phrase.
+In particular, students will learn about the ways choreographers connect dance movements and phrases to each other.